Arcade (band)

 Arcade went on tour with Bon Jovi in 1993 and also played at the Milwaukee Metal Fest that year.

 Arcade's second album was recorded and released in 1994 and was produced by Attie Bauw.
-A/2 featured a much heavier sound, and contained a song called "Kidnapped", a song written for Polly Klaas, a girl who had been kidnapped and killed in 1993.
-The singles were "Angry" and "So What".
+A/2 featured a much heavier sound, and contained a song called "Kidnapped," a song written for Polly Klaas, a girl who had been kidnapped and killed in 1993.
+The singles were "Angry" and "So What."
 The album sold over 20,000 copies in the US.
 Frankie Wilsey was replaced by Tony Marcus (ex-My Hero).
 Epic Records then dropped the band.
 Ray Luzier replaced Fred Coury in 1994.

 Arcade's third release, A/3: Live and Unreleased (2000), contained many of the songs from their first album, either in demo form or live form.

-The band ended in 1994, and Pearcy went on to VD (which included Michael Andrews and Tony Marcus) then Vertex.
+The band ended in 1994, and Pearcy went on to VD (which included Michael Andrews and Tony Marcus), then Vertex.

-Stephen Pearcy had announced that the band were to reunite and release a CD and DVD and tour in late 2006.
+Stephen Pearcy had announced that the band was to reunite, release a CD and DVD and tour in late 2006.
 This never came to be, as he rejoined Ratt.